fission/examples/samples/nextjs-blog-demo/README.md

 Note:

 - This example uses modified NodeJS environment, available in Fission default NodeJS environment.
-- Please ensure you NodeJS 12 version for this example.
+- Please ensure you are using environment NodeJS version for this example as per local version(recommended NodeJs 16).

 ```bash
 ./deploy/build.sh